surifirstpin/AcuBI_Technical_Documents/Version.6/Dashboard.md

     -   **Date**  For fields that contain dates.

     -   **Lookup**  to view the lookup in dashboard filters it should be defined in lookup section.
+(Refer Lookup Section)

     -   **Operator**  filter operation applicable on data.